 We continue to "close the loop" on past assessment work.
 Past analyses of assessment data were used to inform recent curricular changes, some of which were made to directly influence student learning in LO3 (e.g., adding ORLD 5550 Consulting Skills).
-The data also suggests that the program is doing quite well on this LO (i.e., recent changes are working to improve student learning), but relatively lower ratings on this LO (OD) indicate that we need to revisit it (i.e., curricular changes we made over the last few years may not have brought about as much improvement as we intended).
+The data also suggests that the program is doing quite well on this LO (i.e., recent changes are working to improve student learning).
+Last year we noted that we need to revisit this LO, but it seems that curricular changes may take a few years to bring about intended changes.